How to Watch the WNBA on Sunday: TV Channel, Game Times and Odds

 Players to Watch

-The Mystics hope to pick up a road win at the Storm on Sunday at 3:00 PM ET.
+The Sky hit the road the Mystics on Sunday at 3:00 PM ET.

 How to Watch